bulatdavletov/icons-synonyms-AI/Plan.md

 - UI is streamlined with only essential elements for better user experience
 - API key is securely stored in a separate gitignored file
 - Detailed batch processing plan created
+- Prompt is organized in a separate file for better maintainability
 - Next focus areas: implementing batch processing UI and functionality